M0rrisChang/Smart-Contract/Solidity/Solidity-Tutorial.md

     {
       if(this.balnace>value)
 		  msg.sender.send(value);

     }
 ```
 ## Example contract ##
 Here's an example contract using features mentioned above.
-It's a gamble game.
+It's a gamble game, and players would make a bet on a certain number.
 Only the contract creator can announce the answer.
-And the player can bet the answer with any value.
-And the winner can take the money in proportion to the money he bet.
+Players can bet on any answer with any value.
+The winner(s) can take the money in proportion to the money he bet.
 ```js
 contract safe{
     function(){